 You can read about what I think of Vechain in this article: Is VeChain A Good Investment?

-Chainlink greatly enhances the use-cases for blockchain tech and is a key player in the entire industry.
-It has over 600 partnerships and creates more every week.
+Chainlink greatly enhances the use cases for blockchain tech and is a key player in the entire industry.
+It has roughly 1500 partnerships and adds up to 10 new ones weekly.
 The potential of this sector is mind-bending, as decentralized confirmation of data can be adopted by every other sector in the industry.

 You can read about what I think of Chainlink in this article: Does Chainlink Have A Future?

 How are VeChain and Chainlink similar?